aionnetwork/aion-docs/aion-virtual-machine/frontend-interaction/_index.md

 ## Web3.js

 Web3.js is a JavaScript framework that was originally created by the Ethereum Foundation for the Ethereum network.
 It was released on GitHub as open-source software.
-Aion took this framework and modified it to fix the Aion Virtual Machine.
-Because of this, there are some differences between how Ethereum developers deal with Web3.js and how Aion developers should deal with Web3.js.
+Aion took this framework and modified it to fit the Aion Virtual Machine.
+Because of this, there are some differences between Ethereum and Aion development.

 ## Examples in this Section